Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports journalists.

-The 2017 NRL ladder will be live soon, with the NRL season kicking off in March.
-Here you will find the latest standings and points for your NRL team, updated daily.
+The 2019 NRL ladder is live, with the NRL season kicking off in March.
+Here you will find the latest standings and points for your NRL team.

 The NRL has a simple points system: victorious teams earn two points for a victory, while losing teams earn zero for a loss.
-There are no points for a bye.
+There are two points for a bye.

 If a match is tied at the end of 80 minutes of regulation time, there are two five-minute halves of golden point, where any score will be the match-deciding one, be it a field goal, try, or penalty goal.
 The match immediately ends at that stage.